palakmathur/palakmathur_old_website/_posts/2012-12-05-epistle-android-application.md

 I had tried using Evernote.
 It is a fantastic app but an overkill for my kind of use.
 I like the simplicity of the app and it fits well with my Android phone and with Dropbox sync, I can rest assured that my notes are safe and can be accessed from all my Dropbox-synced devices.

-Epistles requires minimal permissions while installation and that too to access the internet so that it may sync your notes with Dropbox.
+Epistle requires minimal permissions while installation and that too to access the internet so that it may sync your notes with Dropbox.
 So, there is no harm or fear as your other data is not at risk.

 I think for people who have minimal requirements and appreciate simplicity, Epistle is a good app.